-Lostwithiel has a thriving selection of shops to provide services for local residents and for visitors.
+88. Lostwithiel has a thriving selection of shops to provide services for local residents and for visitors.
 Local antiques shops have successfully branded the town as 'the antiques capital of Cornwall', although the number of antiques shops has recently declined.
 There are currently 8 shops selling antiques, vintage, and craft goods, one of which is an Antiques Centre representing numerous independent dealers.
 These attract many visitors to the town to visit its other shops.
-These other shops include a supermarket, a general store, a hardware shop, a butcher's, a delicatessen, a dairy, two knitting and hosiery shops, a Ladies Fashion shop, a pharmacy, an interior design business, three hair and beauty shops, a florist, a shoe repairers, a carpet supplier, and a wedding costume specialist.
+These other shops include a supermarket, a general store, a hardware shop, a butcher's, a delicatessen, a dairy, two knitting and hosiery shops, a Ladies Fashion shop, a pharmacy, an interior design business, three hair and beauty shops, a shoe repairers, a carpet supplier, and a wedding costume specialist.
+An additional cooperative Antiques Centre is planned to open soon.
 Various locations around town hold fortnightly antiques fairs and flea markets and a local smallholders' market.

-The town has two top-rank and award winning restaurants that attract a clientele from across the county.
-There is a contemporary bistro and a tea room, and two local shops provide tea and coffee alongside their regular business.
+- 89. The town has two top-rank and award winning restaurants that attract a clientele from across the county.
+There is a contemporary bistro and a tea room, a coffee shop, and two local shops provide tea and coffee alongside their regular business.
 Outside the town area, the Duchy of Cornwall Nursery is a thriving tea, coffee, and lunch venue.
-Meals are available in five local pubs and hotels.
+Meals are available in five local pubs and hotels. - 90.
 Current economic conditions and changing economic practices have posed problems for local businesses.
-One small bookshop has closed, two antiques shops have closed (one business transferring to trading in regional fairs), and some shops on the busy main road have found it difficult to maintain their trade and have changed hands frequently.
+One small bookshop has closed, two antiques shops have closed (one business transferring to trading in regional fairs), a large grocery shop has closed, and some shops on the busy main road have found it difficult to maintain their trade and have changed hands frequently.
 The main Post Office closed with the retirement of the postmaster and was transferred to a retail location, but this, too, closed when the retail premises closed.
 It is presently replaced by a part-time 'outreach' postal service operated from Menheniot.
 One of the two banks in town closed in 2015 and the other in early 2017, reflecting national-level changes in banking practice and the abandonment of the 'last branch in town' policy.
-Some banking services are now provided by a mobile bank.
+Some banking services are now provided by a mobile bank. - 91.
+The loss of retail facilities reflects, in part, a national trend towards online shopping.
+However, the kinds of shops that have been attracted to Lostwithiel (in antiques and other specialist items) are those that are not unduly affected by this trend.
+More important is the current economic climate, which makes it difficult for these businesses to thrive and difficult to attract new businesses to take on vacant premises.
+There is a strong desire in the town to retain a busy and thriving centre for shopping by local residents and visitors, and the Town Council supports this desire.
+Every effort must be made to ensure the survival of the retail centre through ensuring that as many properties as possible remain available for retail use.